 Integrated leadership for hospitals and health systems: Principles for Success

 To help hospitals and health care systems institute that kind of decision-making process, the American Hospital Association (AHA) and the AMA released "Integrated Leadership for Hospitals and Health Systems: Principles for Success" in June 2015.

 “Principles” provides a guiding framework for physicians and hospitals that choose to create an integrated leadership structure but are unsure how to best achieve the engagement and alignment necessary to collaboratively prioritize patient care and resource management.
-Read the press release to learn more about the "Principles."
+Read the press release (PDF) to learn more about the "Principles."

 AHA-AMA joint leadership conference on new models of care